MicrosoftDocs/cross-device/project-rome-docs/remote-sessions/index.md

 # Remote Sessions

-The Remote sessions feature allows an app to connect to other devices through a session.
+The remote sessions feature allows an app to connect to other devices through a session.

 Remote sessions can be used for explicit app-to-app messaging or for brokered exchange of system-managed data.